norahollenstein/zuco-benchmark/README.md

 You can use the code in ```benchmark_baseline.py``` as a starting point and:
 - Try different models.
 - Use other feature sets or combinations.
 See [config.py](https://github.com/norahollenstein/zuco-benchmark/blob/main/src/config.py) for available feature sets
 - Create your own feature combinations.
+To do that, take a look at the [feature-extraction](https://github.com/norahollenstein/zuco-benchmark/blob/06636628f08db17789d65a42836f45091affaa75/src/extract_features.py#L95C2-L95C2) and add your own feature combination there.

+To experiment with different models or feature combinations, you can use the [validation.py](https://github.com/norahollenstein/zuco-benchmark/blob/main/src/validation.py), which tests your configuration using leave-one-out cross-validation on the training data.

 ## Submission
-If you have ```create_submission``` enabled in the [config](https://github.com/norahollenstein/zuco-benchmark/blob/main/src/config.py), the code will automatically create a submission file in the correct format.
+If you have ```create_submission``` enabled in the [config](https://github.com/norahollenstein/zuco-benchmark/blob/main/src/config.py), ```benchmark_baseline.py``` will automatically create a submission file in the correct format.
 For the submission format, check out the [example files](https://github.com/norahollenstein/zuco-benchmark/tree/main/src/submissions).
 Head to [EvalAI](https://eval.ai/web/challenges/challenge-page/2125/submission), fill in the required information and upload your submission.json.